pub struct Proc { /* private fields */ }Expand description

 impl Proc

-Sourcepub fn new(proc_id: ProcId, forwarder: BoxedMailboxSender) -> Self
+Sourcepub fn configured(proc_id: ProcId, forwarder: BoxedMailboxSender) -> Self

-pub fn new(proc_id: ProcId, forwarder: BoxedMailboxSender) -> Self
+pub fn configured(proc_id: ProcId, forwarder: BoxedMailboxSender) -> Self

-Create a new proc with the given proc id and forwarder.
+Create a pre-configured proc with the given proc id and forwarder.

 Sourcepub fn set_supervision_coordinator(